 Why do we have a love affair with lifted trucks, and why do we raise them up in the first place?
-For some insight, I turned to an expert in the field of lifting trucks–Chris Dye.
-He’s the store manager at Super Trucks Plus LLC in North Carolina, and describes it as “probably Raleigh’s only full custom shop.”
+For some insight, we turned to an expert in the field of lifting trucks–Chris Dye.
+Chris is the store manager at Super Trucks Plus LLC in North Carolina.
+He describes it as “probably Raleigh’s only full custom shop.”
 Chris and his crew specialize in transforming ordinary vehicles into amazing lifted trucks.

 “Most people lift trucks to achieve a higher ground clearance,” Chris explains.
 They do this to avoid bottoming out or getting stuck when driving off-road, and to allow for the fitment of larger tires.

-Higher ground clearance?
-Sounds plausible, but my gut tells me there’s another, more common reason that people lift their trucks, and it didn’t take long for Chris to confirm my suspicions.
-“A lot of people lift ‘em just for looks these days.
+But Chris also confesses, “A lot of people lift ‘em just for looks these days.
 They’ll take a brand-new truck, lift it, and it’ll never go off-road.”

-Chris said that one of the more common and popular requests when it comes to lifted trucks is a six-inch lift with 35’s, with “35” referring to the tire size.
+One of the more popular requests Chris gets is for a six-inch lift with 35’s, with “35” referring to the tire size.
 These suspension lift kits can start out at four inches of lift and go all the way to 12 inches, or higher.
-Chris then began explaining other vehicle parts that get involved with suspension lift kits, including independent front suspension, shocks versus struts, drop cradles, larger knuckles and steering geometry, and this was about the time that I realized that lifting a truck might be more involved than I realized.
+Lifting a truck is more involved than it first appears.
+Other vehicle parts that get involved with suspension lift kits include independent front suspension, shocks versus struts, drop cradles, larger knuckles and steering geometry.

 “It’s all about personal preference.
 If you’re building a show truck, the sky’s the limit,” Chris adds.

-As for my truck, if I were to do anything, I’d be inclined to start with Chris’ recommendation of just a leveling kit.
-“It’s your most basic kind of lift,” Chris explains.
-“That’s going to take most trucks and lift the front up about two inches so that the front height equals the height of the rear.
+“[A leveling kit] is your most basic kind of lift,” Chris explains.
+“That’s going to take most trucks and lift the front up about two inches, so that the front height equals the height of the rear.
 This will allow you to go up one tire size from factory specs and gives you essentially two inches of lift.”

 Cost is another consideration when deciding how high to lift because the two seem to rise in unison.
-Chris said that a ballpark cost for a six-inch lift on 35’s is about $5,000 to $6,000, but that he’s done lift jobs that total over $20,000.
+Chris said that a ballpark cost for a six-inch lift on 35’s is about $5,000 to $6,000.
+But, he adds, he’s done lift jobs that total over $20,000.

 If you’re looking for ideas on what others have done with their lifts, Chris recommends Mud Life and Four Wheel & Off-Road, as well as the online forum at Lifted Trucks USA.
 And, of course, you can always check out some projects that he and Super Trucks Plus have performed.